Bad News

 Evolution Strikes Back

-Just like that a human-crushing super-race is born.
+Just like that, a super-race is born.

 Listen To Your Doctor On This One

-Poor adherence to a particular drug regimen produces the perfect environment for this sort of evolutionary transition to happen.
+People not taking their medication creates the perfect environment for this sort of evolutionary transition to happen.
 If you do get a bacterial infection of some sort and your physician writes you a prescription for an antibiotic, follow the instructions on the pill-bottle to a T.

 Otherwise you might end up in a world of trouble.